NixonSchool/CyberIOT/README.md

 exploits - The Vulnerability reporting module.

-machina - A bit more complex than the other forums.
-Custom Django machina forum.
+machina - A bit more complex than the other modules.
+Customized from Django machina.

 mainpage  - landing page where you see all the six modules.